riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 Interested in support for other data?
 [Let us know](mailto:blockchain@datastax.com).

 ## 2 Example Queries
-Once you've created your database, navigate to the CQL console and try the queries below:
+After creating your database, navigate to the CQL console and try the queries below:

 Search for the first block number that occured on a date:
 ```sql